• Default font size

 A:

 The lessee is required to complete the Profits Tax return and fill in the information in respect of the deduction for reinstatement costs.
-Additional information (e.g. copy of tenancy agreement, invoices showing the payment for reinstatement work…etc) may be requested by the Department upon review of the deduction claim.
+Additional information (e.g. copy of tenancy agreement, copy of bank statements and invoices showing the payment for reinstatement work, photos of the premises before and after reinstatement work, etc.) may be requested by the Department upon review of the deduction claim.